Defining user-defined fields

 Do the following to define user-defined fields:

-1. From the Staff site, go to RiSE > Maintenance > User defined fields.
+1. Go to RiSE > Maintenance > User defined fields.

 2. Select Add new field.